As AI rapidly develops so too does the vocabulary surrounding it.

 You can choose a pre-trained model from the Hugging Face repository.

-When I try to use my base model for my task I get a pretty poor summary of the conversation.
+When I try to use my base model for my new task I get a pretty poor summary of the conversation.

 Here’s what I put in: